-CIP Laminated Glass is a particular type of laminated glass.
+CIP Laminated Safety Glass is a particular type of laminated glass.
 Generally, laminated glass is produced via one of two methods.

-CIP laminates are used in the following applications
+CIP laminates used in the following applications

-Overhead glazing – Commonly used for large overhead canopies and roof glazing applications this specialty glass will ensure that if broken the panel will not come crashing down.
+Overhead glazing – Commonly used for large overhead canopies and roof glazing applications.
+This specialty glass will ensure that if broken the panel will not come crashing down.

 Floors – Because of its very high strength and load capacity, CIP toughened laminates always used in flooring applications.
 It’s always scary walking on glass floors but rest assured.
 This glass is much stronger than many other building products on the market!